Fellowship-of-the-Link/old-TfT-test1/project/measuring thinking tools.md

 | Community          | Is there a supportive community around the tool                                   | Helpful community, active 3rd party developers, etc.                                                                                          |     |     |     |     |
 | Cost               | How expensive is the tool                                                         | Free, or at least a v. useful free version in a freemium model                                                                                |     |     |     |     |
 | Data sovereignty   | Who owns your data?                                                               | Your files on your PC.                                                                                                                        |     |     |     |     |
+|

+## Version 1
+The above were transferred to this airtable, where the conversation is ongoing.